adam-hurwitz/finance-oi/tax/cointracker/cointracker-opportunities.md

 ### Centralized exchanges CEXs

 #### Ledn API (P1)
-The only centralized exchange lending provider in North America to survive the liquidation events of 2022
+- The only centralized exchange lending provider in North America to survive the liquidation events of 2022
+- CSV exports contain duplicate internal transfer transactions that can be removed with a direct API integration

 ### Staking protocols